shanmukh05/Machine-Learning-Roadmap/README.md

          <li><a href="https://www.deeplearningbook.org/">Deep Learning</a> by Ian Goodfellow, Yoshua Bengio and Aaron Courville</li>
          <li><a href="https://tanthiamhuat.files.wordpress.com/2018/03/deeplearningwithpython.pdf">Deep Learning with Python</a> by François Chollet</li>
          <li><a href="https://amzn.eu/d/4ybZF9x">Hands on Machine Learning with Scikit-Learn and TensorFlow</a> by Aurelien Geron</li>
+         <li><a href="https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-PyTorch/dp/B0F2SG98Q9">Hands-On Machine Learning with Scikit-Learn and PyTorch: Concepts, Tools, and Techniques to Build Intelligent Systems</a> by Aurelien Geron</li>
          <li><a href="https://d2l.ai/">Dive into Deep Learning</a> by Amazon scientists</li>
       </ul>
    </ul>